 Studied Photography, Graphic Design, Printmaking and Typography at New York City Community College, Parson’s School of Design, & the Pratt Graphics Center in New York.
-Art director for New American Library and Penguin USA in New York directing photographers, illustrators, stylists and freelance designers on 300 book covers a year.
+Art director for New American Library and Penguin USA in New York directing photographers, illustrators, stylists and freelance designers.

-Freelance : designing book covers and interiors, posters, packaging & promo material for Random House, Workman, Warner, Dell, Penguin, Berkley, Kodansha, Carol, Ballantine, Crown and McMillan.
-Featured work in annual design competitions by Print, Creativity, & the AIGA (American Institute of Graphic Arts).
-Supplied photography, illustration, and type designs.
+Freelance : book covers and interiors, posters, packaging & promo material for Random House, Workman, Warner, Dell, Penguin, Berkley, Kodansha, Carol, Ballantine, Crown and McMillan.
+Featured work in annual design competitions by Print, Creativity, the AIGA (American Institute of Graphic Arts).

 1985 “Glider”, a monotype, was selected for the Pratt-Silvermine International Print Exhibition by William Rubin, the Metropolitan Museum’s director for Modern Art.